Bankruptcy Forms

 How to Fill Out Bankruptcy Schedule C: The Property You Claim as Exempt

-When you file for bankruptcy under Chapter 7 or Chapter 13, you have to complete a packet of forms and file them with the court.
-Schedule C is one of the most important forms you have to file: It tells the court and your creditors what property you claim as exempt under state or federal law.
+Bankruptcy Schedule C is one of the most important forms you must file: It tells the court and your creditors what property you claim as exempt under state or federal law.

 -